 Treixadura: The Queen of Ribeiro

-Treixadura (tray-sha-DOO-ra): fun to pronounce, and even more fun to drink.
-Not many people know this grape, but not so long ago it was the key to one of the greatest wine trade routes in Europe.
+Treixadura (tray-sha-DOO-ra): fun to say, and fun to drink.
+Not many people know this grape, but not so long ago it was the key to one of the great wine trade routes of Europe.
 Keep reading and learn about the rise and fall (and rise again) of this Galician survivor.

 Treixadura Tech Sheet

-Wines made from treixadura have aromas of apples, pears, and white flowers like honeysuckle blossom, with other characteristic aromas of peach, apricot, and occasionally even tropical fruit like banana and pineapple, or citrus aromas like grapefruit.
+Varietal Treixadura wines have aromas of apples, pears, white flowers (honeysuckle blossom), peach, apricot, and occasionally even tropical fruit like banana and pineapple, or citrus aromas like grapefruit.

 Some technical details

-The winemaking process for Treixadura is the same as most white wines.
-Wines made from 100% treixadura are usually made to drink immediately, but some winemakers choose to age the wines for several months in contact with the lees.
-This changes the aromatic profile of the wine, adding the typical bakery notes of lees, and also adds structure and roundness on the palate.
+The winemaking process for Treixadura is the same as most white wines, with the exception that it’s not common for Treixadura to undergo malolactic fermentation.
+Varietal Treixadura wines are usually made to drink immediately, but some winemakers choose to age them for several months in contact with the lees, adding structure and roundness on the palate.

 Some wines also ferment or age in oak barrels.
 Winemakers have to be careful that the wood aromas don’t overpower the grape’s primary aromas, so you most commonly see second- or third-use barrels instead of new oak.